wiseman-timelord/Rpg-Gradio-Gguf/README.md

 ### Project Plans
 The, conversion and re-engineer, of my WSL based ChatBot, to being Ubuntu 24 native...
+1. The `./models/model_config.json` file may also be named `./models/config.json`, ensure to check for either file, must find one of them, or raise warning sleep 3, then return to bash.
+Ensure to provide the config.json example, to ensure it can read this too if there are any differences in reference, reminder it uses this to configure the launching of the model.
 1. Ensure the gradio interface is correctly popping up in default browser.
 2. Ensure Gradio interface has correct layout and configuration.
 3. a Gradio Interface with model is loaded, so upon proper exit, ensure the, shutdown and unload, is comprihensive in the end_of_script function..